 Transportation is provided for elementary students within the school attendance zones for Denton Creek and Wilson, who live in areas designated for free bus pickup.
 In addition, transportation will be provided for native-Spanish speakers who qualify as Limited English Proficient enrolled in the Dual Language Program.
 Native-English speakers or English Proficient students who choose to participate in the DLI program are responsible for their own transportation.

 How do dual language student achievement levels compare to their peers who are receiving English-only instruction?

 When comparing data from monolingual and bilingual classrooms, student results are very similar in nature, and in some cases, students receiving bilingual instruction outperform the monolingual students.
 Teachers will continue to work as grade level teams to analyze student performance on common assessments.
-The area of data and assessment will be focus areas for us as we move forward, helping us to more clearly define student and program strengths, and target areas for improvement.

 What opportunities exist for parents to be involved and support their learners in the program?